Saidi14/QuickNotes/README.md

 # QuickNotes
-A notepad application with login and database funtionality
+A notepad application

+Users can log in and notes will be stored on a database

+A guest login option will be added, which will save notes to the users machine